coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ### C Prototype
 `void mtxf_rotate_xyz_and_translate(Mat4 dest, Vec3f b, Vec3s c);`

-### Description
-Rotates `dest` using angles in XYZ order, and then translates it by the 3D floating-point vector `b` and applies the rotations described by `c`.
-This sets up `dest` with a specific orientation and position in space

 [:arrow_up_small:](#)

 <br />

 ## [mtxf_rotate_zxy_and_translate](#mtxf_rotate_zxy_and_translate)

+### Description
+Rotates `dest` according to the angles in `rotate` using ZXY order, and then translates it by the 3D floating-point vector `translate`.
+This effectively positions and orients `dest` in 3D space

 ### Lua Example
 `mtxf_rotate_zxy_and_translate(dest, translate, rotate)`